Kaitlyn Bristowe and Shawn Booth React to Old Video of Nick Viall's "Failed" Bachelorette Proposal - E! Online

 Bristowe has since moved on from these relationships and is now dating fellow Bachelor Nation star Jason Tartick.

 Fans can rewatch her season by tuning into The Bachelor: The Greatest Seasons—EVER!
 On ABC.
-They can then get ready to watch Clare Crawley and Matt James hand out the roses on their upcoming season of The Bachelorette and The Bachelor.
+They can then get ready to watch Clare Crawley and Matt James hand out the roses on their upcoming seasons of The Bachelorette and The Bachelor.